Researchers are finding new links between specific genes and intelligence. Can we use this knowledge to make people smarter?

 But there is evidence that when selection for intelligence is poised as a matter of choice or prevention, the public becomes rather accepting.
 In surveys of the clients of in-vitro fertilization clinics in the United States, about half say they would pay for a genetic screening that would reveal whether an embryo would likely become a person with well-below-average intelligence, says Stephen Hsu, a physicist at Michigan State University who develops algorithms for predicting the characteristics that a genotype will yield.
 “In Asia, it’s like 90 percent,” Hsu says.
 Such predictive genetic tests don’t yet exist yet, but “it’s really just a matter of time.”
 When you throw in the rapid advances in the CRISPR gene-editing technique, it’s not hard to imagine things getting very Gattaca, very quickly.

-New Technologies are now making it possible to look for each and every gene that influences whiter a person will become smart or dull.
+New technologies are now making it possible to look for each and every gene that influences whether a person will become smart or dull.

 This potential future is coming into view largely because of the plummeting cost of genome sequencing.
 That has allowed researchers to examine the genetic code of larger and larger groups of people in genome-wide association studies, or GWAS.
 This method involves gathering huge numbers of people with a certain trait — say, tens of thousands of people who have taken IQ tests and scored within the normal range — and scanning their entire genomes.